 I love Brussels sprouts and broccoli, but if bowls of veggies aren’t your idea of a good time, there are other choices.
 An easy one is to add a high-quality fiber supplement to your morning protein shake.

 Omega-3s are healthy fats that achieve the magic cholesterol combo of lowering your LDL and raising HDL.

 Omega-3s are naturally abundant in wild-caught fish like salmon, halibut, and sardines.
 You can also get omega-3s by adding chia seeds, extra virgin olive oil, or slow-roasted almonds and walnuts to your diet.
 (Check out a complete list of foods high in omega-3s here.)

 Remember that list of veggies in the fiber section?
 They all have omega-3s in them too!
-(It’s almost like nature is trying to tell you something…) One of my favorite omega-3 rockstars is avocados.
+(It’s almost like nature is trying to tell us something…) One of my favorite omega-3 rockstars is avocados.
 They’re heaven for your cholesterol levels, and your waistline and tastebuds will also thank you!
 Read here for a quick hack to help ripen avocados in minutes.

 If your cholesterol is a problem, these 2 simple shifts in diet – more fiber and extra omega-3s – can make a huge difference!

-Lastly, an important note about statins (drugs designed to lower cholesterol levels).
-While it’s true that statins lower cholesterol, recent studies prove they do so by eliminating the big, fluffy particles of LDL rather than the dangerous small, dense particles of LDL.1 So while your numbers may improve after taking statins, new research proves that taking statins actually INCREASES your risk of heart disease and stroke may not be any lower… food for thought.
+Lastly, an important note about statins (drugs designed to lower cholesterol levels)… While it’s true that statins lower cholesterol, recent studies prove they do so by eliminating the big, fluffy particles of LDL rather than the dangerous small, dense particles of LDL.2 So while your numbers may improve after taking statins, new research proves that taking statins actually INCREASES your risk of heart disease and stroke may not be any lower… food for thought.